pytroll/fogpy/doc/source/quickstart.rst

 The package uses OOP extensively, to allow higher level metaobject handling.

-For this tutorial, we will use a MSG scene for creating different fog products.
+For this tutorial, we will use a MSG-SEVIRI scene for creating different fog products.

 Import satellite data first
 ===========================

 We start with the PyTroll package *satpy*.
-This package provide all functionalities to import and calibrate a MSG scene from HRIT files.
+This package provide all functionalities to import and calibrate a SEVIRI scene from HRIT files.
 Therefore you should make sure that satpy is properly configured and all environment variables like *PPP_CONFIG_DIR* are set and the HRIT files are in the given search path.
 For more guidance look up in the `satpy`_ documentation